Why we walk the Night

 Chad

-Nearly a year ago, a major outbreak of violence began in Sudan and the end is not yet in sight.
-The population is being driven out of the Darfur region with great aggression.
+More than a year ago, a major outburst of violence began in Sudan and the end is not yet in sight.
+Almost all of the population is being driven out of the Darfur region with great aggression.
 Many lived from agriculture, but can no longer cultivate their land due to lack of safety.
-As many as 700,000 people have now crossed the border with Chad (mainly mothers and children), fleeing the violence.
+More than 750,000 people have now crossed the border with Chad (mainly mothers and children), fleeing the violence.

 We have started a project together with local partner HelpChad, right on the border with Darfur.
 Straight through the border valley, new refugees still arrive in the camps that have arisen every day.
 We firstly ensure that they have access to drinking water.
 Because the ground is so hard and the water is so deep, we do this by creating boreholes to access water sources.
 We also build good toilets in the camps and distribute household items such as pans, cutlery and jerry cans.